Malingering: Antiquity

 According to 1 Samuel in the Old Testament, King David feigned madness to Achish, the king of the Philistines.
 Some scholars believe this was not feigned but real epilepsy, and phrasing in the Septuagint supports that position.
 Odysseus was said to have feigned insanity to avoid participating in the Trojan War.
+In China's Warring States period, military strategist Sun Bin, while imprisoned by his rival Pang Juan in the state of Wei, feigned madness to get Pang to release him, and eventually escaped back to his native Qi.
+Eventually, he led Qi troops to defeat Wei troops at the Battle of Maling, leading Pang to suicide.